fbpx

 Zabaglione

-Take egg yolks and sugar, whip it all up and sweeten with a dessert wine like Marsala or Moscato and get the Italian dessert known as zabaglione.
-It’s also topped with chocolate shavings or cocoa powder, though there are lots of variations on this velvety theme.
+Take egg yolks and sugar, whip it all up, and sweeten it with a dessert wine like Marsala or Moscato, and get the Italian dessert known as zabaglione.
+It’s also topped with chocolate shavings or cocoa powder, though there are many variations on this velvety theme.

-Two stories claim it: The first is one that says zabaglione dates back to the ninth century Piemontese tradition, and the other version pegs zabaglione to 16th century Florence, at the court of the Medicis.
-Either way, this classic Italian dessert is one of our favorites when it’s made right!
+Two stories claim it: The first says zabaglione dates back to the ninth-century Piemontese tradition, and the other version pegs zabaglione to 16th-century Florence at the court of the Medicis.
+Either way, this classic Italian dessert is one of our favorites when made right!

 Classic Desserts From Central Italy